stuartperrymason-ops/https-github.com-stuartperrymason-ops-Top-Model-collector/README.md

 - **Detailed Collection View**: Browse your entire collection with images, descriptions, and current painting status.
 - **Progress Dashboard**: Visualize your hobby progress with filterable charts breaking down the status of your models by army and game system.
+- **Painting Session Calendar**: Schedule your hobby time, link models to sessions, and keep track of your painting commitments.
 - **Dynamic Theming**: Customize the look and feel of your collection by assigning unique color schemes to each game system.
 - **Bulk Data Management**: Easily import your existing collection from a CSV file.
 - **Customizable Settings**: Manage the game systems (including color themes) and armies that make up your collection.